 Q: What’s your best advice for beginning meditators?

 A: Consistency!
-You don’t have to meditate for hours every day to see positive benefit from meditation.
+You don’t have to meditate for hours every day to see positive benefits from meditation.
 Just 10 minutes a day of guided meditation can yield big results if you’re consistent.

 I recommend joining the free 7 Day Meditation Challenge to receive one week of guided meditation videos delivered straight to your inbox.
 You will receive one 10 minute guided meditation each day, so you can stay consistent and experience the benefits quickly!